Friday, August 16, 2019

 -The Roman Catholic New American Bible Revised Edition has this footnote on 1 Corinthians 4:6: "That you may learn from us not to go beyond what is written...It probably means that the Corinthians should avoid the false wisdom of vain speculation, contending themselves with Paul's proclamation of the cross, which is the fulfillment of God's promises in the Old Testament (what is written).
 Inflated with pride: literally, 'puffed-up,' i.e., arrogant, filled with a sense of self-importance.
 The term is particularly Pauline, found in the New Testament only in 1 Cor 4, 6.
 18-19; 5, 2; 8, 1; 13, 4; Col 2, 18 (ch the related noun at 2 Cor 12, 20).
 It sometimes occurs in conjunction with the theme of 'boasting,' as in vv 6-7 here."

 -The text of 1 Corinthians 4:6 is fairly straightforward in that it is referring to Scripture.
 It is abundantly clear that Paul was assuming the principle of Sola Scriptura.
-Rome flatly contradicts the scriptural pattern set forth by the apostle in this verse because it elevates the authority of men to unbiblical levels and has throughout history defined the meaning of several dogmas that far transcend the boundaries of written revelation.
+Rome flatly contradicts the scriptural pattern set forth by the apostle in this verse because it elevates the authority of men to unbiblical levels.
+It has throughout history defined the meaning of several dogmas that far transcend the boundaries of written revelation.

 • Patrick Madrid Claims That Citing 1 Corinthians 4:6 As Biblical Support For Sola Scriptura Would Also Require (Logically Speaking) Rejecting The Inspiration Of Subsequent Canonical Writings Which Comprise The New Testament: